andriesfc/result-for-kotlin/README.md

 }
 ```

-Result is an sealed type which represents a result of an operation: A result can either be a Success, or an Failure.
-This type is specifically designed to provide precise functional control over errors, include the standard Kotlin Throwable class.
+Result is a sealed type which represents a result of an operation: A result can either be a Success, or an Failure.
+This type provides precise functional control over errors, include the standard Kotlin Throwable class.

-Control over the use of exceptions are errors is achieved by treating exceptions in the same way as normal (non throwable) error codes.

-The library applies the following logic within a `result { ... }` code block:
+This implementation achieves precise control even over the use of exceptions as errors by handling any call in wrapped in a special `result { ... }` code block in a very specific manner:

 - If the caller specifies an exception as error via the `Result<E,*>` the exception is captured as per normal contract, otherwise it is thrown.
-- If the caller calls `Result.get `and the captured `Failure.error `is an actual `kotlin.Throwable`, it will be thrown, (again as is the normal Object Oriented way).
+- If the caller calls `Result.get `and the captured `Failure.error `is an actual `kotlin.Throwable`, it will be thrown, (again as is the normal Object-Oriented way).
 - If the caller calls `Result.get` and the captured `Failure.error`, is not something which can be thrown, this library will wrap it as `WrappedFailureAsException`, and throw it.

-Further more, this library provides a rich set of functions to transform/process either the `Result.Success.value`, or in the case of a `Result.Failure` the underlying `Result.Failure.error` value.
-These operations can roughly be group as follows:
+Furthermore, this library provides a rich set of functions to transform/process either the `Result.Success.value`, or in the case the underlying `Result.Failure.error` value.
+These operations are roughly grouped as follows:

-- Operations to map from one type of E, or T to another via the family of mapping operators.
+- Operations which maps from one type of E, or T to another via the family of mapping operators.
-- Operations to retrieve the expected success value (T) via a family of get operations
+- Operations which retrieves the expected success value (T) via a family of get operations
-- Operations to retrieve the possible error value (E) via a family of get operations.
+- Operations which retrieve the possible error value (E) via a family of get operations.
-- Operations to take/not take an error or value based on a supplied predicate.
+- Operations which take/not take an error, or value, based on a supplied predicate.
-- Processing operations to transform either the success value, or the error value to another type.
+- Operations which transform either the success value, or the error value to another type.
 - Terminal operations which will only be triggered in either the presence of an error or success value.

 Lastly, just a note on interop with the the standard `kotlin.Result`.
 The library provides the following convenience operations to transform a Result to the standard `kotlin.Result `type (and visa versa):
+S
 - `resultk.interop.toResult` to convert a `kotlin.Result` to this implementation.
 - `resultk.interop.toStandard` to convert this result implementation to the standard `kotlin.Result` type.